 As of January 2019, the reimbursement rate is at $.58 per mile.

-If mileage is incurred while conducting business within 50 miles of the customary work location, the request for reimbursement must be submitted on a non-travel report through Concur.
-A Google Map or Mapquest is required for all reports when rental cars are not used and mileage or gas receipts are submitted.
+If mileage is incurred while conducting business within 100 miles of the customary work location, the request for reimbursement must be submitted on a non-travel report through Concur.
+The "Mileage Calculator" icon in Concur should be used to claim mileage reimbursement when a rental car is not used.

 Moving Expense Reimbursement